soodoku/partisan-gaps/README.md

-## Mind the Gap: Partisan Gaps
+## A Measurement Gap?
+Effect of Survey Instrument and Scoring on the Partisan Knowledge Gap

 This repository contains data, code, and manuscript source for the paper "_A Measurement Gap?
 Effect of Survey Instrument and Scoring on the Partisan Knowledge Gap_".
-Code for this paper is written in R and Stata (Python sparingly).
+The code for this paper is written in R and Stata (Python sparingly).
 The manuscript in pdf is compiled using LaTeX.
 The manuscript and the key results can be reproduced either by running the scripts directly or using the makefiles `make` utilities.

 <p align="center">
   <img width="100%" src="figs/partisan-gap-by-item-arm.png">
 </p>

 ### Manuscript preparation
-The Overleaf repository for the manuscript is linked its own [GitHub repository](https://github.com/LSYS/overleaf-partisan-gap) and included as a Git submodule in this repository.
+The Overleaf repository for the manuscript is linked to its own [GitHub repository](https://github.com/LSYS/overleaf-partisan-gap) and included as a Git submodule in this repository.
 See  `./overleaf-partisan-gap/`.
 When cloning or pulling this repo, the submodule metadata (via `.gitsubmodules`) and the folder for the manuscript submodule are included.
 However, the actual contents of the manuscript are not included.
 To get the contents, `cd` into `overleaf-partisan-gap/` submodule folder, do a `git submodule init` and then `git submodule update`.

 The `./Makefile` includes a recipe to update all [output](#output-of-scripts) of scripts into the `./overleaf-partisan-gap/` submodule folder.
 Type `make update` to do so.
-The `./overleaf-partisan-gap/` repository also includes a Makefile to compile the manuscript in LaTeX and clean up auxilliary files using `latexmk`.
+The `./overleaf-partisan-gap/` repository also includes a Makefile to compile the manuscript in LaTeX and clean up auxiliary files using `latexmk`.
 Type `make ms` from `./overleaf-partisan-gap/` to compile the [manuscript](https://github.com/LSYS/overleaf-partisan-gap/blob/main/ms/partisan_gap.pdf).

 ### Output of scripts
 See [here](tabs/) for the tables (TeX) and [here](figs/) for the figures (pdf, png).